Moorooka

 An assessment of population growth drivers in Moorooka reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Moorooka's population is approximately 11,671 as of Aug 2025.
-This figure reflects a growth of 846 people since the 2021 Census, which recorded a population of 10,825.
-The increase is inferred from ABS data showing an estimated resident population of 11,665 in June 2024 and the addition of 22 validated new addresses post-Census.
-Moorooka's population density ratio is 2,853 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-The area's 7.8% growth since census is within 0.8 percentage points of the national average (8.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 51.0% of Moorooka's population gains recently.
+Moorooka's population is approximately 11,671 as of November 2025.
+This figure shows an increase of 846 people since the 2021 Census, which recorded a population of 10,825.
+The change was inferred from ABS estimated resident population data of 11,665 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,853 persons per square kilometer, placing Moorooka in the upper quartile nationally according to AreaSearch assessments.
+The area's 7.8% growth since the census is within 1.1 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 51.0% of overall population gains recently.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Future population dynamics anticipate an increase just below the median for Australian statistical areas, with Moorooka expected to grow by 615 persons to 2041 based on current numbers, representing a total increase of 5.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population trends suggest a median increase for Australian statistical areas, with Moorooka expected to grow by 615 persons to 2041, representing a total increase of 5.2% over the 17 years.

 Frequently Asked Questions - Population